TCC-SocialNetwork/social_framework/README.md

 > It is necessary to pass as a parameter the user inviting and the user guest, if not passed the type of the relationship between the users will be used the type defined in the configuration file.
 To invite an user to an event the inviting should be confirmed in event, have the permition to 'invite' and have the guest into your circle of relationships with the specificed type of relationship, should use the type 'all' to any type of relationship.

 > To change the role of a participant in an event should invoke the method 'change_participant_role', defined in Schedule Class.
-The following is the method signature.
+The following is the method signature:

 ```ruby
 change_participant_role(maker, participant, action)